-Do you want to develop a data strategy but just not sure where to start?
+Do you want to develop a data strategy but are just not sure where to start?
 Don’t get caught in an endless cycle that leads nowhere.
 The key is to start with a data strategy assessment so that you can build a data strategy roadmap to success.

 In this blog, we outline what a data strategy assessment is, how to approach it in three steps, and how it ultimately leads to a data strategy roadmap.
 We also provide examples of successful data strategy assessments.